Eyepieces come in many sizes and designs

-Or maybe you already know the importance of the eyepiece and you just want a new one for an older telescope.
-No problem.
+Perhaps maybe you already know the importance of the eyepiece and you just want a new one for an older telescope.
+No problem, that’s a brilliant idea!
 This telescope eyepiece guide will take you through everything to note when looking to get a replacement.

 Choosing A Brand

 Unless in very rare cases, you’re not limited to using a particular brand of the eyepiece.
 For instance, you can use a Celestron eyepiece with a Meade telescope and vice versa.
 The important thing is to ensure that the eyepiece barrel size matches your focuser barrel size.
 Most eyepieces these days come in 1.25,” and that has become almost an international standard though some of the older scopes come in one inch or, the larger format two inch eyepieces.
 Even when the scope is larger, they should come with an adapter to fit into 1.25″ eyepieces.
 If in any doubt, double check before you buy.